USA Hockey, women reach agreement; seek growth for sport - News 12 Now

 “It was critical to go through this process and to get this done, and I’m pretty sure that the women are very, very satisfied with where we ended up and it puts us in a great place to all move forward in a great way,” Ogrean said by phone Tuesday night.

-As part of the agreement, players also received business class travel that men get for the world championships and the insurance protection they asked for.
+The agreement includes insurance protection and the same business class travel that the men get for the world championships.

 “There was compromises on both sides, but the contract in its entirety, it’s going to change the lives of the current players that are on the team right now (and also) the next generation,” star forward Jocelyne Lamoureux-Davidson said by phone.
 “It’s going to be a turning point for women’s hockey in the U.S. (and) I feel like a turning point for women’s hockey in the world.”